Language Teaching Practice PG (11386.1)

 Your participation in both class and online activities will enhance your understanding of the unit content and therefore the quality of your assessment responses.
 Lack of participation may result in your inability to satisfactorily pass assessment items.

 Successful completion of the professional experience component is critical to success in the whole unit.
 Refer to 'Threshold task: Professional placement' under '5a.
 ASSESSMENT ITEM DETAILS' for more information.
 Students must make themselves familiar with the processes and policies of professional experience.

 Students are expected to have word processing and IT skills to allow them to fully engage in the unit through Canvas and to complete their assessment.
 This includes basic word processing skills, engagement in Canvas activities, posting messages, uploading video and audio files, uploading assignments, and using the library catalogue and library databases.
 Students should ensure they have access to a computer and a safe workspace to complete the online activities.

 The required text is available as an e-book via the UC Library.
 Supplementary texts are available for loan from the Hanoi University Library.

 Work placement, internships or practicums

-This unit involves professional placement and therefore, additional student responsibilities are required in addition to those described in section 6.
+This unit involves professional placement (15 hours in total) and therefore, additional student responsibilities are required in addition to those described in Section 6.
 Workplace learning requires strict adherence to professional practice principles and ethics.
-School student and staff confidentiality must always be maintained (refer policies Teachers' Code of Professional Practice (or equivalent) and Student Conduct Rules), including for assessment items such as reports or essays.
-This applies to staff and patrons of any outside agency where an internship or other WIL activity is taking place.
+School student and staff confidentiality must always be maintained, including for assessment item 3 (Reflection on your professional placement experience).

 Provision of information to the group